MarcusLimJunYi/Monash-Guns-Dataset/README.md

 ## Proposed Object Detector
 ### M2Det
-In our paper, we employ M2Det with Focal Loss during training to reduce foreground-background class imbalance.
+In our paper, we employ M2Det with Focal Loss to address foreground-background class imbalance during training.

 All credits of M2Det go to the authors Qijie Zhao, Tao Sheng, Yongtao Wang, Zhi Tang, Ying Chen, Ling Cai and Haibing Ling.